flexera-public/sca-codeinsight-reports-project-inventory/README.md

 **Submodule Repositories**

-This repository contains two submodules pointing to other git repos for code that are used across multiple projects.
-After the initial repository clone, you will need to enter the cloned directory and pull down the necessary submodules code via
+This repository contains two submodule repositories for code that is used across multiple projects.
+There are two options for cloning this repository and ensuring that the required submodules are also installed.

+Clone the report repository use the recursive option to automatically pull in the required submodules

+	git clone --recursive

+ Alternatively clone the report repository and then clone the submodules separately by entering the cloned directory and then pulling down the necessary submodules code via

 	git submodule init

 	git submodule update

 **Python Requirements**